An Essay on Marxian Economics

-An Essay on Marxian Economics is an analytical essay written by in 1942 by economist Joan Robinson.
+An Essay on Marxian Economics is an analytical essay written in 1942 by economist Joan Robinson.
 The essay deals with the orthodox teachings of capital accumulation, the essential demand crisis and real wages by comparing it to Karl Marx's Das Kapital.
 It is a wide-ranging critique on Marx and Orthodox economics while also arguing for a long-term economic view that builds on the problems that Marx first identified in the exploitative nature of capitalism.

 History

 Robinson was writing in a time where academic economics was beginning to revisit questions of macroeconomics and long terms systems of capitalism.
 English economists such as Alfred Marshall had concentrated on ideas of cost production, supply and demand and the marginal utility of money in his famous textbook Principles of Economics.
 This encouraged a mathematical modelling of economics throughout British academia that transformed the discipline throughout the interwar years.

 In this context, Robinson drew on the ideas of John Maynard Keynes and the branch of economics called Keynesian economics which broadly focused on aggregate government spending, taxation, the rate of unemployment and average levels of inflations.
 Robinson herself considered Keynes' The General Theory too narrow in its focus, and attempted to synthesise her own dynamic analysis of economics through a post-Keynesian lens in her essay.